 Granted, the Kings and Queens only give us one pair, which is not guaranteed to be the best hand, but most other outs will give us either the nuts or very close to it.

-As you can see, the counting process is quite simple and really only requires you to be good at counting and visualizing what cards will improve your hand.
+As you can see, the counting process is quite simple.
+It really only requires you to be good at counting and visualizing which cards will improve your hand.

 Keep in mind that there are exactly four cards of each rank in the deck and that there are exactly 13 cards of each suit in there.